Kong/kong/UPGRADE.md

-As described in the Changelog, this upgrade has benefits, such as the SSL support and fixes for critical NGINX vulnerabilities, but also requires that you upgrade the `nginx` property of your Kong config, because it is not backwards compatible.
+As described in the Changelog, this upgrade has benefits, such as the SSL support and fixes for critical NGINX vulnerabilities, but also requires that you upgrade the `nginx` property of your Kong config because it is not backwards compatible.

 - We advise that you retrieve the `nginx` property from the `0.7.x`